DarkoGNU/DarkoGNU.github.io/_pages/interests.md

 ## Image editing

 I'm far from being a professional photo editor or a digital artist, but I know some basic stuff.
-For example, I've designed this e&#8209;liquid label.
+For example, I designed this e&#8209;liquid label.
 I'm really proud of my work!

 ![E&#8209;liquid label](/assets/articles/e-liquid-label.webp)